 Forcible Buyout

-A much more difficult process, especially if the corporations Bylaws do not provide for such a mechanism.
+Shareholder removal becomes a much more difficult process in a forced buyout situation, especially if the corporations Bylaws do not provide for such a mechanism.
 If the Bylaws or shareholder agreement/s provide for a buyout, the majority shareholders can vote to trigger the buyout mechanism.
 These procedures usually involve giving notice; valuing the business; then forcing the buy-back or buy-out.
 If the Bylaws do not have such a mechanism, the majority shareholders can vote to amend the Bylaws to add one, and then trigger it.
 This can get messy because some states have enacted statutory minority shareholder protections giving rights to minority shareholders who feel aggrieved due to “oppressive action” of the Board or the majority of shareholders.

 Dissolve the Business and Start Over